ChelomoLubliner/rac-intensity/README.md

 A. locations_data.CSV: A data set of RAC locations.
 The first three columns are used.
 The first column indicates the shoe number.
 The second indicates the x axis of the RAC location .
 The third indicates the Y axis of the RAC location.

 B. contacts_data.txt: A data set of the contact surface This is a pixel data where 1 indicates there is a contact surface and 0 otherwise.
 There are 307 columns in each shoe and 395 is the number of rows.
 The number of shoes is 387 but 386 is the number of shoes with RACs - shoe 127 has no RACS.
+The dataset is here : https://github.com/naomikap/rac-intensity/tree/master/Data

-If using the data, please cite the current paper and Wiesner, S., Shor, Y., Tsach, T., Kaplan-Damary, N., & Yekutieli, Y. (2020).
+If using the data, please cite the  paper https://arxiv.org/abs/1912.08272 and Wiesner, S., Shor, Y., Tsach, T., Kaplan-Damary, N., & Yekutieli, Y. (2020).
 Dataset of Digitized RACs and Their Rarity Score Analysis for Strengthening Shoeprint Evidence.
 Journal of Forensic Sciences, 65(3), 762-774.
 Last updated: 8/31/2020

-These analyses are created as part of the manuscript "Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis": https://arxiv.org/abs/1912.08272.